bayusastra70/Superjob-Api/docs/ai_interview_api.md

 2. **Message Deduplication**: For active sessions, the REST API filters `intro` and `question` messages.
 Use WebSocket for real-time updates.

 3. **Audio Input**: Buffer audio chunks and send with `isFirst: true` for the first chunk.
+Supported formats: WebM, WAV, MP3.

+4. **Audio Output**: When `DEEPGRAM_API_KEY` is configured, server events include an `audio` field with base64-encoded MP3.
+Play this audio to give the AI interviewer a voice.

-4. **Graceful Shutdown**: Always send `HANGUP` event before closing the connection to ensure evaluation runs.
+5. **Graceful Shutdown**: Always send `HANGUP` event before closing the connection to ensure evaluation runs.

 ### Performance Tips